 “How can I be homeless?”
 Phyllis found herself asking, astonished.
 A proud veteran, she’d sacrificed so much for freedom and her country when foreclosure left her without a place to call home.
 Unclear on what the future might hold, she was referred to Humility of Mary Housing.
 She experienced depression, overwhelmed at the thought of navigating a maze of affordable living options.
 Our staff welcomed Phyllis with compassion and understanding.
 We encouraged her to take pride in her service experience and to continue training for her certification in Chemical Dependency Counseling.
 She was further emboldened when she qualified to move into senior housing and transitioned from the Copley Road apartment to her permanent home at St. Martha Manor.
 Phyllis felt real comfort realizing her search for the place she belonged was over.
 She is happy to be home and feels truly blessed.

 CRITICAL SERVICES THAT SAVE LIVES

-Nothing gives us greater pleasure than seeing the look on the children’s faces the first time they walk into their new home.
-For many of these homeless, single-parent families, this is the first stable home they have had in a long time.
+Nothing gives us greater pleasure than seeing the look on a child's face the first time they walk into their new home.
+For many homeless, single-parent families, this is the first stable home they have had in a long time.

-It is through the generosity of our donors and friends we are able to continue the work in assisting families to break the cycle of homelessness and poverty while providing them with the needed support to live a more abundant life.
+It is through the generosity of our donors and friends that we are able to continue this work, assisting families to break the cycle of homelessness and poverty while providing them with the support needed to live a more abundant life.